Skip to main content

 9. Integration Capabilities

 While church management solutions can take the lion’s share of the managerial and administrative tasks off the shoulders of your staff, no one software tool can do everything.
 To that end, be sure the ChMS you’re considering plays well with the other parts of your software stack.
-You should be able to integrate with your accounting software, email marketing tools, and website builders.
+You should be able to integrate with your accounting software (which supports the best church accounting guidelines and best practices), email marketing tools, and website builders.
 Your tools should work well together, reducing the administrative burden.

 10. User-Friendly Interface